statsanytime/trade-bots/packages/csgo500-plugin/README.md

 ### `withdraw`

 Withdraws the item currently in the context (for example, the item that was just listed).
 This function does not take any arguments.

+### `onItemBuyable`

+Listen for items that become buyable.
+This function takes a single callback argument.